Step One – FTM: The Work of the Leader (FTML)

 - For early and/or late stay, special dietary meals and accommodations, Contact the IMN Office 800-235-8414 or Ellen@imnedu.org.
 DO NOT contact the center.

-All classes begin at approximately 8:00 am with breakfast and registration and concludes at 2:30 pm on last day.
+Most classes begin at approximately 8:00 am with breakfast and registration and concludes at 2:30 pm on the last day.

 STEPS TO REGISTER